 During pregnancy and when preparing for labour, as with everything in life, knowledge is power.
 Whether it’s taking online prenatal education course, having regular contact with midwives, or attending physical classes, it’s important for women and their partners to find the best information available.
 That information should then be used to decide what is right for mama and baby.

-Childbirth education can instill confidence and help manage expectations.
+Childbirth and prenatal education can instill confidence and help manage expectations.
 Remember, every labour is different and things don’t always go according to plan.
 For this reason, we don’t recommend having a birth plan that is set in stone.
 Instead, you need to know what all your options are and be prepared for any situation that may occur.
 At Urban Hatch we call this a birth preferences list rather than a plan and many of our mamas have found this a useful approach.
 It’s great to have a preferred option in place, but make sure to also have a plan B, C, and D, in case things don’t go according to plan.

 Good quality information from the early stages of pregnancy has been proven to improve birthing outcomes for women and their families.
 Therefore, it’s important for parents-to-be to educate themselves and build relationships with those who can help.
 And that is exactly what it’s all about here at Urban Hatch.

 As midwives and our obstetric colleagues we are there to help ensure the health and safety of mama and baby during pregnancy and delivery.
 But we can also provide educational materials, instructions, advice, and tips during the course of your pregnancy.
 Most importantly, we help parents-to-be make birth-related decisions during the planning phase, such as outlining a birth preferences list.

 As we’ve already mentioned, traditional birth plans are not always a good idea because they can lead to disappointment when things don’t go according to plan.
 However, flexible birth preferences with several options and scenarios can be helpful and leave room for negotiation during labour.